 Dissertation committee and defense

-Students who have passed the first- and second-year qualifying examinations at the PhD level and who have passed the third-year doctoral qualifying examination must choose a dissertation advisor and assemble a dissertation committee.
+Students who have passed the first- and second-year comprehensive examinations at the PhD level and who have passed the third-year doctoral qualifying examination must choose a dissertation advisor and assemble a dissertation committee.
 The committee may be the same as that chosen for the doctoral qualifying examination, but this is not required.
 Students should choose their committee in consultation with their advisor.
 The committee may be any combination of two PhD Biostatistics faculty, one of whom is student’s advisor, and one PhD faculty from Vanderbilt at large (not in Biostatistics, Statistics, or Mathematics).
 Faculty not possessing a PhD are eligible to be non-voting members of the committee and to participate in all committee deliberations.
 The composition of the dissertation committee must be approved by the DGS.
+Please complete the Request to appoint PhD committee form and return to Linda Wilson.

 The dissertation committee is responsible for administering the final PhD examination (i.e., dissertation defense) and will determine whether the candidate has presented an acceptable dissertation and has demonstrated strong proficiency in the five key skill areas during their educational tenure at Vanderbilt.